 Members of our supervisory board are elected, re-elected and may be removed, with or without cause, at a shareholders general meeting with a simple majority vote of our shareholders.
 Pursuant to our By-laws, the members of our supervisory board are elected for six-year terms.
 In accordance with French law, our By-laws also provide that any vacancy on our supervisory board resulting from the death or resignation of a member, provided there are at least three members remaining, may be filled by a majority vote of our members then in office provided that there has been no shareholders meeting since such death or resignation.
 Members chosen or appointed to fill a vacancy are elected by the supervisory board for the remaining duration of the current term of the replaced member.
 The appointment must then be ratified at the next shareholders general meeting.
-In the event the supervisory board would be composed of less than three members as a result of a vacancy, the remaining members shall immediately convene a shareholders general neeting, in accordance with French law.
+In the event the supervisory board would be composed of less than three members as a result of a vacancy, the remaining members shall immediately convene a shareholders general meeting to elect one or several new members so there are at least three members serving on the supervisory board, in accordance with French law.
 In addition, any appointment made in violation of the gender equality rule described above that is not remedied within six months of such appointment, will be null and void.